aws-cli-tools/chaos-lambda-extension/README.md

 * `CHAOS_EXTENSION__RESPONSE__CHANGE_RESPONSE_PROBABILITY` - A probability value between 0 and 1 that determines the likelihood of fault injection.
 Default is `0.9`.

 ## Deployment
-The chaos extension is publicly available.
+The chaos extension is publicly available as a layer.
 For the latest versions of the layer, refer to [LAYERS.md](LAYERS.md).
-Incorporate the extension using the AWS Console, or your preferred IAC solution.
+Incorporate the layer using the AWS Console, or your preferred IAC solution.
+Additionally, when incorporating the layer, remember to set an environment variable in your Lambda.
+This variable should be named `AWS_LAMBDA_EXEC_WRAPPER` and have `/opt/bootstrap` as its value.

 See the AWS SAM usage example in the `examples` directory.

 ## Running Locally
 * Utilize `cargo` for build and test management.